From BR Bullpen

 Iwase re-signed with Chunichi for 4 seasons following 2008, citing his Olympic struggles as a reason he would not make the transition to the US, something he had considered in recent off-seasons.
 Iwase's deal paid him 430 million yen in 2009, making him the highest-paid active pitcher in Japan for the 3rd time in 4 years.

 In 2009, Iwase was 2-3 with 41 saves and a 2.12 ERA.
 He became the first southpaw to save 200 games in NPB and also became Chunichi's career leader in games pitched.
 He led the CL in both saves and save points.
 During 2010, the ace closer went 1-3 with 42 saves and a 2.25 ERA.
 He made his 7th All-Star team, after missing the prior two years.
 He led in saves and save points once more and moved behind only Takatsu and Sasaki on NPB's career save list.
+When he reached 250 saves, he joined the meikyukai.
 In the 2010 Japan Series, he retired six of the seven batters he faced, walking one.
 He saved one game but Chunichi fell to the Chiba Lotte Marines.

 Through 2010, Iwase was 50-34 with 276 saves, a 2.06 ERA and 1.08 WHIP in 690 games in NPB.